 Before the procedure

 You stop eating and drinking 6 hours before the procedure.
+This is to make sure your stomach and duodenum are empty.
 You'll have some sedation to help you relax.

 During the procedure

-A very thin guide wire passes down the endoscope into the blockage.
+They pass a very thin guide wire down the endoscope into the blockage.

-The endoscope is removed and the thin wire guides the stent into the blockage.
+They then remove the endoscope and use the thin wire to guide the stent into the blockage.
 The stent gradually expands and opens up the blockage.